+1. Crouse Health team members should be aware of and must comply with all applicable standards of conduct outlined in the Corporate Compliance Handbook (Doc #8537) and Employee Handbook (Doc #7523) and communications related to Crouse's mission, vision and values, including all standards regarding the privacy and confidentiality of protected health information, proprietary information, and all other confidential business-related information.

+2. Crouse Health's intellectual property, such as logos, graphics and copyrights may not be used for any unauthorized commercial use, or for any non-commercial use other than those uses protected under the law.

+3. Keep internal communications and information confidential.
+Internal communications programs that Crouse uses to provide employees with information about the hospital, including town hall meetings, employee forums, internal e-mails and memos, are designed specifically to inform and engage our colleagues about our organization.
+Employees may not take information that is provided internally and post it to internet message boards or blog sites, nor disclose it in other public forums.
+Photos of internal-only presentations, slides, designs, prototypes and/or meetings should not be shared on social media

-- 1. Crouse Hospital team members should be aware of and must comply with all applicable standards of conduct outlined in the Hospital's Employee Handbook and Crouse Values document, including all standards regarding the privacy and confidentiality of Protected Health Information, Proprietary Information, and all other confidential business-related information. - 2.
-Crouse Hospital's intellectual property, such as logos, graphics and copyrights may not be used for any unauthorized commercial use, or for any non-commercial use other than those uses protected under the law. - 3.
-Team members who engage in personal activities on external social media platforms may not use Crouse Hospital's name or Crouse Hospital-identifying attributes in their usernames or screen names (e.g., 'bobatcrouse'), nor can they speak as representatives or on behalf of Crouse Hospital unless expressly authorized in advance by Crouse Hospital as official spokespersons.
-(Indicating employment at Crouse Hospital is perfectly fine.) - 4.
-If team members (who are not designated as official spokespersons) identify themselves as employees of Crouse Hospital, they must state that they are expressing their personal opinions when discussing their employment, Crouse Hospital, or its services or products, and that their opinions do not represent the official views of Crouse Hospital (in accordance with Federal Trade Commission Guidelines).
-This may be accomplished by posting the following disclaimer "The views expressed on this [blog/website] are my own and do not necessarily reflect the views of Crouse Hospital." - 5.
-Team members are prohibited from using social networking to unlawfully harass abuse, discriminate against, threaten violence against, or make malicious, obscene or defamatory statements about Crouse Hospital's employees, affiliated physicians, other healthcare providers, volunteers, students, patients, guests, vendors or contractors.
-In other words (and consistent with the Crouse values): be respectful.
-Harassment includes offensive social media posts or other offensive content which could contribute to a hostile work environment on the basis of race, sex, disability, religion, or any other status protected by local, State or Federal law.
-This requirement is not intended to limit, or infringe on Section 7 rights.
+4. Team members who engage in personal activities on external social media platforms may not use Crouse Health's name or Crouse Health-identifying attributes in their usernames or screen names (e.g., 'bobatcrouse'), nor can they speak as representatives or on behalf of Crouse Health unless expressly authorized as official spokespersons in advance by Crouse Health.
+(Indicating employment at Crouse Hospital is permissible.)

+5. If team members (who are not designated as official spokespersons) identify themselves as employees of Crouse Health, they must state that they are expressing their personal opinions when discussing their employment, Crouse Health, or its services or products, and that their opinions do not represent the official views of Crouse Health.
+This may be accomplished by posting the following disclaimer - "The views expressed on this [blog/website] are my own and do not necessarily reflect the views of Crouse Health."

+6. Team members are prohibited from using social networking to unlawfully harass, abuse, discriminate against, threaten violence against, or make malicious, obscene or defamatory statements about Crouse Health's employees, affiliated physicians, other healthcare providers, volunteers, students, patients, guests, vendors or contractors.
+In other words (and consistent with Crouse values): Be respectful.
+Harassment includes offensive social media posts or other offensive content which could contribute to a hostile work environment on the basis of race (including traits historically associated with race), sex/gender (including pregnancy), disability, religion, creed, color, gender identity or expression, transgender status, reproductive health decision making, national origin, sexual orientation, predisposing genetic characteristics or carrier status, age, ancestry, military status, arrest/conviction record, familial status, protected veteran status or any other status protected by local, state or federal law.
+This requirement is not intended to limit, or infringe on Section 7 rights, as discussed above.

+7. Social media is not the appropriate venue for voicing complaints about Crouse or particular colleagues that could be resolved more constructively through the appropriate channels consistent with Crouse's commitment to maintain a diverse and safe workplace.
+If Crouse colleagues wish to use social media to voice complaints or criticisms, they must avoid posting anything that is or could be viewed as discriminatory, harassing, threatening, defamatory, or invasive of another individual's privacy.
+Such prohibited posts may include disparaging patients or their families, falsely and intentionally harming someone's reputation, bullying co-workers, or otherwise creating a hostile work environment.
+Threats of violence, discrimination and harassment will not be tolerated